mohllal/mohllal.github.io/source/_posts/2019-10-13-nodejs-multithreading.md

 description: Multithreading in Node.js using the new Worker threads module!
 date: 2019-10-13 18:00:00
 comments: true
-description: Node.js used to be defined as a single-threaded asynchronous event-driven JavaScript runtime.
 keywords: nodejs multithreading worker_threads
 categories: nodejs multithreading
 tags: nodejs multithreading worker_threads asynchronous